 The last three sections of the second part of this article show how the politics of the three components of the International Left played out after the outbreak of WW1 in 1914, through the 1916-21 International Revolutionary Wave, to the establishment of the Union of Soviet Socialist Republics in 1922.

-When WW1 broke out, it was Connolly who was to the fore.
-He created a Socialist Republican, Syndicalist, Women’s Suffragist and Republican coalition in Ireland.
-This was linked to Jim Larkin and the IWW and the Irish-, Finnish- and German-American Socialist opposition to the US signing up for WW1.
+Connolly was to the fore when WW1 broke out.
+He created a Socialist Republican, Syndicalist, Women’s Suffragist, Cumann na mBan (CnmB) and Irish Republican Brotherhood coalition in Ireland.
+This was linked to Jim Larkin in the Industrial Workers of the World (IWW) and the Irish-, Finnish-, and German-American Socialist opposition to the US signing up for WW1.
 They formed a significant part of the opposition which prevented the USA joining the war until 1917.
 Connolly and his coalition also played a leading part in undermining Irish recruitment to the British army.
 This led to the Irish having a lower WW1 death rate than Scotland, Wales or England, when the Irish, along with Scots, had been previously over-represented in the British army.

 Connolly was shot after the 1916 Easter Rising and his own Socialist Republican pole of attraction within the wider Republican coalition became marginalised.
-However, the activities of Cumann na mBan activists highlights the possibilities that existed if a specifically Socialist Republican organisation could have been maintained.
-Cumann na mBan campaigned to ensure that Irish Republicanism became linked to ending women’s oppression.
-It was probably the most committed organisation supporting a social Republicanism during the ‘counter-revolution within the revolution’ of the Civil War (June 1922 to May 1923).
+However, the activities of CnmB activists highlights the possibilities that existed if a specifically Socialist Republican organisation could have been maintained.
+CnmB campaigned to ensure that Irish Republicanism became linked to ending women’s oppression.
+It was probably the most committed organisation supporting social Republicanism during the attacks of the ‘counter-revolution within the revolution’ of the Civil War (June 1922 to May 1923).

 Following the outbreak WW1, both Lenin and Iurkevich had to live in exile in Switzerland.
 Luxemburg spent most of the time in German jails.
 They all tried to develop a new international organisation.
 Lenin was present at, and Iurkevich was involved in the Zimmerwald and Kienthal International Left conferences in 1915 and 1916.
 Luxemburg, writing under a pseudonym, could only get occasional contributions smuggled out, particularly her Junius pamphlet.
 Nevertheless, other Radical Left supporters, e.g. Karl Radek, who had made it into exile, contributed to the debates over the ‘National Question’.